cao-awa/Sepals/README.md

 Rearrange the attackable conditions let less costs predicate running first reduce the probability of high-costs calculating

+-- The complaints --
+Mojang's attackable predicate is:

+!entity.getBrain().hasMemoryModule(MemoryModuleType.HAS_HUNTING_COOLDOWN)
+ && Sensor.testAttackableTargetPredicate(entity, target)
+ && FrogEntity.isValidFrogFood(target)
+ && !this.isTargetUnreachable(entity, target)
+ && target.isInRange(entity, 10.0)

+in this case, 'Sensor#testAttackableTargetPredicate' has calls 'TargetPredicate#test' that cause a very lots raycast calculate when entities too much in the area but... minecraft's raycast is absolutely bad, very slow

+the 'TargetPredicate#test' in this case (1366 frogs) has make 44.3ms costs in once game tick among them, 'BlockView.raycast' contributed 39.7ms

+then i make it be:

+FrogEntity.isValidFrogFood(target) &&
+ target.isInRange(entity, 10.0) &&
+ entity.getBrain().hasMemoryModule(MemoryModuleType.HAS
+ isTargetUnreachable(entity, target) &&
+ Sensor.testAttackableTargetPredicate(entity, target);

+the 'isValidFrogFood' is simple conditions, check the entity's tag has in 'frog_food' and a extra check when entity is slime then skip it when it size not 1

+the 'isInRange' also simple, it only a few math calculates

+the 'hasMemoryModule' simple but it still can be said that high-cost this method getting element from map, but the key type 'MemoryModuleType' are not hash-able or comparable it cause getting in this 1366 frogs case make 5ms costs in once game tick
 ```

 1366 frogs cramming in a 3x3 space: